PETRUS 2018

 Jean-Marc Quarin

 Dark, intense, purple color, beautiful and deep.
-Very aromatic, fine, subtle, noble and complex nose, with this slight fine fat which evokes blackberry jelly.
-Soft on the palate, particularly aromatic in the middle, with fine fat, the wine advances gently, slides, melts, complex, deep and noble.
-At the very end of the palate there remains a touch of legitimate austerity which evokes clay.
-Very airy behavior.
-Note that decanting does nothing except to magnify a tactile behavior comparable to that of a great dry white wine.
-Degree of alcohol: 14°7 which cannot be felt.
+Very aromatic nose, fine, subtle, noble and complex, with that slight fine richness that evokes blackberry jelly.
+Mellow on the palate entry, particularly aromatic in the middle, with a fine richness, the wine advances gently, glides, melts, complex, deep and noble.
+Right at the finish remains a touch of legitimate austerity that evokes clay.
+Very aerial behavior.
+Note that decanting brings nothing to it except to magnify a tactile behavior comparable to that of a great dry white wine.
+Alcohol content: 14.7° which is not noticeable.
 Aging: 50% new wood.
 Duration: 16 months.

 Read more